Christmas Cantata

 For Andrew's 70th birthday year, a socially distanced online performance of the whole Christmas Cantata in its original form was recorded in the Countess of Huntingdon Hall by the Central England Camerata orchestra and soloists, leader Anna Downes, conducted by Anthony Bradbury, during the coronavirus lockdown in December 2020.
 The performance was shared in a Watch party on December 23rd, so Andrew and I could watch it from the confines of our home, as did many other people.

-Here is a transcription of Andrew’s contribution to the comments in the video of interviews before the performance:
+Here is a transcription of Andrew’s contribution to the comments at the beginning of the video before the performance:

 “The Christmas Cantata is a very early piece, written at a time when I still had lessons at the Royal College of Music with Herbert Howells.
 I taught at Thames Valley Grammar School in Twickenham and the Head of Music, Angela Sleeman, asked me to write a new piece for the forces which made up the school orchestra, namely some fine brass and woodwind players, some decent percussion and a few strings, together with a good choir.
 I conducted the premiere at Christmas 1974.”